BYLAWS OF THE

 Section 2.
 Special Meetings:

-Special meetings of the membership may be called whenever the Directors deem it necessary and shall be called by written request of the President, three (3) Directors or ten (10) members in good standing (current on dues).
+Special meetings of the membership may be called whenever the Directors deem it necessary and shall be called by written request of the Board Chairperson, three (3) Directors or ten (10) members in good standing (current on dues).
 At all special meetings of the membership, only business for which the meeting was called shall be acted upon.

 Section 3.
 Monthly Meetings: